 This waterfall was prominently displayed in the opening scene in Prometheus by Ridley Scott.
 Dettifoss is in the northeast part of Iceland and you can reach it on a day-trip from Akureyri or nearby Mývatn.
 Here are some Dettifoss tours to choose from.

 Seljalandsfoss waterfall is in the south of Iceland and is easily accessible from all sides.
 It is right by the main road and there is a short walking path going all around it, accessible for every fitness level.
 It is breathtakingly beautiful to watch a waterfall standing right behind it!

-Hraunfossar waterfalls is a synonym for many spring water waterfalls running from Hallmundarhraun lava in the west of Iceland.
+Hraunfossar waterfall is a synonym for many spring water waterfalls running from Hallmundarhraun lava in the west of Iceland.
 Combined they form one of Iceland’s most picturesque features.

 Explore Hraunfossar waterfalls on this 5 Day Self Drive Tour | Wonders of West Iceland.

 Above Skógafoss along the hiking trail are various waterfalls in all sizes and shapes for a few kilometres, each even more beautiful than the last (I think I counted 33 waterfalls on the way up to Eyjafjallajökull last time I hiked Fimmvörðuháls).

 This waterfall is seen from the Ring Road and is featured in every South Coast tour available.